-Coverage for drugs given by infusion is likely included under your health plan's medical benefit, which falls under Medicare Part B. Part B covers drugs that are injected or infused by a doctor in their office or in a hospital outpatient setting.
-However, the amount you pay for your infusions is likely to differ depending on which plan you choose.
+Coverage for drugs given by infusion is likely included under your health plan's medical benefit, which falls under Medicare Part B. Part B covers drugs that are injected or infused by a doctor in their office or in a hospital outpatient setting.4 However, the amount you pay for your infusions is likely to differ depending on which plan you choose.
 Factors that may affect how much you pay for care include:

-- How your health plan has set up how you pay for coverage: For example, some Medicare Advantage plans have lower premiums and have higher deductibles or coinsurance requirements.
-Other plans charge higher monthly premiums but may offer lower out-of-pocket costs.
-Other costs vary as well, such as the amount of the coinsurance or deductible you will need to pay - If you have more than 1 insurance plan: You may have more than 1 health insurance plan, or, if you have chosen fee-for-service Medicare, you may have purchased Medigap insurance to help pay for some of the costs that your fee-forservice Medicare does not cover - How your Medicare Advantage plan manages your infusion drug: If you have Medicare Advantage, the cost of your prescribed drug may differ depending on where it is placed on a plan's formulary.
+- How your health plan has set up how you pay for coverage: For example, some plans may have lower monthly premiums and higher out-of-pocket costs.
+Other plans may charge higher monthly premiums but offer lower out-of-pocket costs.
+11 See the previous page of this guide for an explanation of out-of-pocket costs, which include deductibles, copays, and coinsurance - If you have more than 1 insurance plan: You may have more than 1 health insurance plan, or, if you have chosen Original Medicare, you may have purchased Medigap insurance to help pay for some of the costs that your Original Medicare does not cover^{3,8} - How your Medicare Advantage (Part C) plan manages your infusion drug: If you have Medicare Advantage (Part C), the cost of your prescribed drug may differ depending on where it is placed on a plan's formulary.
 A formulary is a list of medications health plans implement to encourage the use of the safe, effective, and affordable medications.
 In addition, in many cases, your doctor must receive approval from your health plan to use the drug they prescribed or may be required to use drugs on the plan's formulary first.
 This is called prior authorization

 Once your doctor prescribes a treatment for you, your health insurance will issue a summary of benefits, which will give you information about your coverage and the cost of your treatment.
-Information will include your annual deductible, any copays and/or coinsurance, and your annual maximum out-of-pocket costs
+Information will include your annual deductible, any copays and/or coinsurance13